jsks/czhttpd/README.md

 ```

 ### Configuration:
 The provided sample `main.conf` lists the variables that can be changed.
 Any additional files or modules can be sourced using the standard shell command, `source`.
-Currently, there are only three modules, `cgi.sh`, `compress.sh`, `url_rewrite.sh`.
+Currently, there are only three modules: `cgi.sh`; `compress.sh`; `url_rewrite.sh`.
 Their description and use should be listed in the respective `cgi.conf`, `compress.conf`, and `url_rewrite.conf` config files.

 By default, czhttpd searches for `main.conf` in `~/.config/czhttpd/conf/`.
 An alternative config file can be specified with the commandline option `-c`.